 Siedis & Storjunkare

-In Northern Scandinavia, sieidis are places that have unusual land forms, having strong spiritual significance.
+In Northern Scandinavia, sieidis are places with unusual land forms, having strong spiritual significance.
 Each family or clan makes offerings to the local spirits for blessings of protection and good fortune.

 The Storjunkare are stones with likeness to a man or an animal.
 People set the stones up on a mountain top, near a river or lake, in a cave.
-They were honored with fresh twigs under them in winter, and grass or leaves in summer.
+They're honored with fresh twigs under them in winter, and grass or leaves in summer.

-The Storjunkare had power over all animals, fish, and birds.
-They granted luck to those who hunted or fished.
-Reindeer were offered up to them, and every clan and family had its own hill of sacrifice.
+The Storjunkare have power over all animals, fish, and birds.
+They grant luck to those who hunt or fish.
+Reindeer are offered up to them, and every clan and family has its own hill of sacrifice.

 Sámi Gods and Goddesses